 - Understand what you are doing and why.
 Why are you letting the dough rest?
 What’s the reason why you are using baking soda in a batter?
 Oh why, oh why do you have to use your eggs at room temperature every time you want to make a cake?

 - Be mindful of the outcome you seek and do the research necessary to help you achieve it.
 I tend to look at 5 different recipes for the same dish before deciding which way I want to go, because they might have different methods that will obtain different results.

 - Prepare yourself.
 You often hear about mise en place in cooking.
 Means that before starting to cook, you will have all of your ingredients ready, chopped, measured, sifted, what have you.
 Read your recipe thoroughly.
 You don’t want to try to make some bread for tonight’s dinner, only to find out the dough needs to rest in the fridge overnight (it’s happened to me one too many times).

 - Conquer your fears.
 May sound lame, but I’m serious.
 I have had my share of failures in the kitchen.
-Macarons (the French meringue cookies, not the coconut ones) scared the bejeezus out of me (ok, they still do sometimes) because they are such temperamental little things.
+Macarons (the French meringue cookies, not the coconut ones) scared the bejeezus out of me because they are such temperamental little things.
 One tiny thing you do to piss them off and you end up with hollow shells or cracked tops, and all of that just because you folded the batter once more than you should have.
 But I have made them so many times that I can safely say I’ve succeeded a lot of times and made some kickass macarons.

 I mean, I’m no Michelin star chef, guys.
 But I do spend a lot of time doing this, so take it from me.
 The more you do this, the more you do what scares you, and try to understand why it happens the way it does, the better cook you will become.
 Don’t be afraid to make something and fail.
 Just try to understand why it happened in the first place.
 And next time keep an eye out for that extra fold in the macaron batter (I’m never getting over this!)